pippinpen/coastal-walks/README.md

 ## Code & Styling

-Here are some of the way this application utilizes code and styling
+Here are some of the ways this application utilizes code and styling:
 - This application uses SASS for styling.
 Ideally most classes would be abstracted away in different styling folders and applied directly to HTML elements for clean code.
 - At 4k break points the html root size changes to bump up the visual size.
 - Global variables are used for colours, incorporating the guardian's core colour